OssiaAI/OssiaVoice/README.md

   In addition, the contributor agreement below applies

 ## Contributor Agreement
-  Any contributor, by adding to or adapting the contents of this repository, accepts that Ossia retains full copyright over it's contents.
+  Any contributor, by adding to or adapting the contents of this repository, accepts that Occam retains full copyright over it's contents.